MauroAbidalCarrer/DL_CV_training_and_interpretation/diary.md

     - The warmup is not always necessary since the loss landscape is not always sharp it's mostly used on large models or for trainings with large batch sizes.
     KT from chatGPT:
     - The warm-up also helps the batch/layernorm layers to initialize their parameters similarly to the way warm up helps to initialize the momentum of Adam.
+-   With all of that out of the way, I can start looking into the interpretation papers/blog posts.
+-   I started reading the [Deep Networks Always Grok and Here is Why](https://arxiv.org/pdf/2402.15555) paper.
+    It's pretty verbose in it's introduction.
+    I just got started, but I learned a few new mathematical terms.